 Online video is growing at a phenomenal rate, particularly in the UK.
-Hitwise have recently reported on the growth.
+Hitwise has recently reported on the growth.
 With a growing, engaged and accessible audience, the tools and ability to share content within viewers’ social circles and strong analytics behind the content; video is an ideal medium for clients to promote brands, products or services.

 Online video differs from other forms of content for a number of reasons.
 Brands have complete creative freedom on a universal medium.
 Technologies such as flash are restricted on some devices and are server-heavy to deliver whereas YouTube works well across almost all internet enabled devices.
 Online video also means brands aren’t restricted to traditional TV ad formats and lengths.
 Furthermore; brands can be responsive and reactive, giving them the potential to manage potential reputation issues a little more easily.

 For example; unfortunately for FedEx, this video showing a FedEx delivery guy throwing a computer monitor over somebody’s fence ‘went viral’ at the end of December 2011.
 FedEx’s Senior Vice President of US Operations had posted a response to the video, with an explanation and apology.
 Whilst it was a bit of a canned apology, it did achieve about half a million views – unfortunately nowhere near as many as the original video: but that’s more than likely because people found the original quite amusing.

 Between September 2010 and September 2011 UK Internet visits to online video sites grew by 36%.
 In September 2011 there were over 785 million visits to video sites from the UK Internet population, accounting for over 4% of all Internet visits.

 What are the key advantages of online video?